 Any time that you notice stool or urine leaking under the skin barrier/wafer, the pouch should be changed to avoid skin irritation.
-If you need to change it more than once a day, call your pediactric nurse or ET Nurse for suggestions.
+If you need to change it more than once a day, call your child's nurse, stoma care specialist or other healthcare provider for suggestions.